pursuit-nw-accelerator/crud-takehome-challenge/README.md

 You can see in this file that a job application has several properties: `id` (set automatically by the database), `company`, `url` (optional), and `status`. `createdAt` and `updatedAt` are automatically added when a job application is created or updated.

 In the file `/queries/jobApplicationsQueries.js` there are already some methods that can create, read, update, or delete the applications in the JSON file.
 You should understand how these methods work, what they return, and how you'll use them in your code.
 You should not need to modify them at all.

+Notice that the query methods are `async` functions, just like they would have to be if they queried an actual database. **Do not** change them to non-async functions.